Farrokhroo Parsa: Execution

 In her last letter from prison, Farrokhroo Parsa wrote to her children: "I am a doctor, so I have no fear of death.
 Death is only a moment and no more.
 I am prepared to receive death with open arms rather than live in shame by being forced to be veiled.
 I am not going to bow to those who expect me to express regret for fifty years of my efforts for equality between men and women.
 I am not prepared to wear the chador and step back in history."

+Aftermath

-Her successor as the Education Minister of Iran, Manouchehr Ganji another minister before the Islamic revolution, expressed surprise at her execution: she was "a lady, [...]Doctor, a competent physician who entertained good relations at the Ministry with revolutionaries like Beheshti, Bahonar, and Rejaii."
+Her successor as the Education Minister of Iran, Manouchehr Ganji, another minister before the Islamic revolution, expressed surprise at her execution: she was "a lady, ...Doctor, a competent physician who entertained good relations at the Ministry with revolutionaries like Mohammad Beheshti, Mohammad Javad Bahonar, and Rejaii."

-In fact, during her tenure as minister of education, Beheshti, Bahonar and Mohammed Mofatteh were on the ministry's payroll.
+In fact, during her tenure as minister of education, Beheshti, Bahonar and Mofatteh were on the ministry's payroll.
 These three were to be major players in the Islamic Revolution several years later.
-With her ministry's funding, Beheshti established the Islamic Center of Hamburg and Bahonar was able to set up a few Islamic public schools around Tehran.
+With her ministry's funding, Beheshti established the Islamic Center of Hamburg, and Bahonar was able to set up a few Islamic public schools around Tehran.